josiahls/fast-reinforcement-learning/README.md

 as decoupled as much as possible.
 This being version 1.0, we still have a lot of work to make RL training itself faster and more efficient.
 The goals for this repo can be seen in the [RoadMap](#roadmap).

+**An important note is that training can use up a lot of RAM.
+This will likely be resolved as more models are being added.
+Likely will be resolved by off loading to storage in the next few versions.**

 A simple example:
 ```python
 from fast_rl.agents.dqn import create_dqn_model, dqn_learner